State-dependent Delay Differential Equations on $H^1$: Solution theory for functional differential equations

-An easy adaptation of the techniques carried out in the proof of Theorem \ref{thm:wp} will show the following more general theorem for functional differential equations (FDEs).
-The right-hand side of the differential equation being more general as opposed to \eqref{eq:sdd}, we deduce a local unique existence result only.
-Again, let $h,T>0$.
+An adaptation of the techniques carried out in the proof of Theorem \ref{thm:wp} will show the following more general theorem for functional differential equations (FDEs).
+The right-hand side of the differential equation being more general as opposed to \eqref{eq:sdd}, we { cannot guarantee existence of solutions throughout the entire given time-horizon, $(-h,T)$, where} again, we let $h,T>0$ throughout this section.
 We say that $G\colon [0,T]\times H^1(-h,0;\R^n)\to \R^m$ is \textbf{almost uniformly Lipschitz continuous}, if it is continuous and if for all $\beta>0$, there exists $L\geq 0$ such that for all $u,v\in V_\beta$ and $t\in [0,T]$

+Here, we shall {consider and prove} Theorem \ref{thm:fdewpint} from the introduction and present the following more detailed version of it.